What is DEI and How Do You Create a DEI Survey?

 Today’s workforce is evolving, and now, diversity is more important than ever.
-Generation Z has begun making their mark in the workplace, and they are the most diverse generation in history.
+Generation Z has begun making its mark in the workplace, and it is the most diverse generation in history.
 But embracing diversity also makes economic sense; a recent McKinsey report reveals that companies with greater diversity are likely to outperform their competitors by 25%!
+Diverse companies actively seek to hire from underrepresented communities to enhance workplace diversity, innovation, and inclusion.

-So, how do companies make sure they’re cultivating a diverse workforce, offering fair advancement opportunities to all, and being inclusive to unique identities?
+So, how do companies make sure they’re cultivating a diverse workforce, offering equal opportunities for employees of diverse backgrounds to advance, and being inclusive to unique identities?
 One way is through a DEI survey.
+Having employees from diverse backgrounds brings valuable perspectives and experiences that strengthen organizational culture and performance.

 What is DEI?
 (Diversity, Equity, Inclusion)